 In England, mandatory interferon-gamma blood testing of eligible TB breakdown herds is deployed as soon as practicably possible after the detection of the first lesion- or culture-positive animal, in order to rapidly remove disease from the herd.
-This involves de-coupling the gamma test from the next short interval skin test and completing it as a stand-alone test as soon as possible after the affected herd qualifies for a supplementary blood test.
+This involves de-coupling the gamma test from the next short interval skin test (SIT) and completing it as a stand-alone test as soon as possible after the affected herd qualifies for a supplementary blood test.

 Rationale for de-coupling